keithieopia/keithieopia.org/content/about.md

 *res nullius*, or territory owned by no one.
 A *res nullius* may be claimed through occupation or discovery.

 On December 22th, 2022 the Dominion of Keithieopia publicly and formally [annexed](/?territory#mar-jose-isles) the first two, naming them the Isle of Mar and the Isle of Jose.
-The third island, Isle of Ellen, was [annexed](/?territory#isle-of-ellen) immediately after it was found.
+The third island, Ellen Isle, was [annexed](/?territory#isle-of-ellen) immediately after it was found.
 Split Isle lays in close proximity, just above Ellen Isle.
 Since Split Isle has rightful property owners, it was granted [protectorate status](/?territory#split-isle).